cloudwego/cloudwego.github.io/content/en/docs/cwgo/overview/_index.md

   The cwgo tool supports generating command line completion scripts to improve the efficiency of user command line writing.

+- Support analysis of the relationship between Hertz project routing and (routing registration) code

+  Cwgo supports analyzing Hertz project code to obtain the relationship between routing and (routing registration) code.

 - Support fallback to Kitex, Hz tools

   If you were a Kitex or Hz user before, you can still use the cwgo tool.
 The cwgo tool supports the fallback function and can be used as Kitex and Hz, truly realizing a tool to generate all.